 Sign up for our free Newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?

-There are hundreds of events taking place during Heritage Week 2018 and you can visit the Heritage Week website and search by county to see what’s on near you.
+There are hundreds of events taking place during Heritage Week 2019 and you can visit the Heritage Week website and search by county to see what’s on near you.
 We’ve just picked out 10 fun events that are all free for families.

 #1.
-Wild Child Day Bug Hunt, Roscommon
+Bug Hunt, Wexford

 You might also enjoy reading Visit Heritage Ireland Sites for Free on OPW Free Days

 As a special event for Heritage Week the team of Old Cork Waterworks will provide guided tours of the impressive Victorian Architecture, and the steam engine and boiler rooms.
 Saturday 17 August, 11am – 3:30pm.